-ConnectSafely.org is a Silicon Valley, Calif.-based nonprofit organization dedicated to educating users of connected technology about safety, privacy and security.
+ConnectSafely is a Silicon Valley, Calif.-based nonprofit organization dedicated to educating people about safety, privacy, security and digital wellness.
 Our resources include research-based safety tips, parents’ guidebooks, advice, news and commentary on all aspects of tech use and policy.
 We offer in-depth guides and “quick-guides” for parents, educators, youth and policymakers along with resources for seniors and other adults.
 We also produce the twice-weekly ConnectSafely Report for CBS News Radio along with webcasts, podcasts and special events.

 Whether it’s social media, virtual reality or the emerging metaverse, connected technologies bring us enormous advantages, along with some challenges.
 ConnectSafely’s job is to help users get the most from their technology while managing the risks and help decision-makers craft sensible policies that encourage both innovation and responsible use.
 ConnectSafely has been a leading voice for rational, research-informed policies — not “moral panics” — when it comes to dealing with challenges brought about by emerging technologies.